 The merge logic must resolve conflicts.
 The CRM says the customer email is old@example.com.
 The billing system has new@example.com.
 Which one wins?

-Most MDM strategies use precedence rules.
+Most MDM strategies use precedence rules, although platform guidance such as Microsoft Purview data-quality rules makes clear that rules only help when ownership and meaning are explicit.
 Billing data takes priority because payment requires accurate contact information.
 This works until the CRM receives a direct customer update after the billing system updated but before the MDM sync ran.

 Now you have: